SheelaQueen/AdminBot-TheZ/README.md

 # AdminBot-TheZ
 A powerful and fully customizable Discord bot designed for server administration.
 Featuring advanced moderation tools, a ticketing system, automated moderation, customizable welcome messages, and more.
 Built with flexibility in mind, AdminBot is free, open-source, and tailored for ease of use in managing your server.

-[Join my Discord](https://discord.gg/zsGTqgnsmK)
+You can request the script/bot in my discord jsut open a ticket with "!ticket Request _bot" [Join my Discord](https://discord.gg/zsGTqgnsmK)

 # Comparison of AdminBot with Other Discord Bots